qmk/qmk_firmware/docs/feature_split_keyboard.md

 SPLIT_TRANSPORT = custom
 ```

+### Layout Macro
+When setting `SPLIT_KEYBOARD = yes`, row pins are automatically doubled.
+This is because QMK views a split keyboard as follows, with the numbers
+representing row, column:

+IMG1

+IMG2

+Take care to define your layout in `info.json` accordingly.

 ### Setting Handedness

 By default, the firmware does not know which side is which; it needs some help to determine that.
 There are several ways to do this, listed in order of precedence.